Bogusław Wolniewicz: Medals

 By a decision of president Aleksander Kwaśniewski on November 11, 1997, „for outstanding contribution to the Polish science”, he was awarded with an Officer's Cross of Polonia Restituta.

 Personal life

 Born in Toruń, he was the son of Henryk Wolniewicz.
 He was a self-declared nonbeliever (identifying as "Roman Catholic – nonbeliever").
 He made it clear by specifying that he doesn't believe in consciousness carrying on after death.
 He didn't, however, deny existence of an intelligence supreme to the man.

-He died on August 4, 2017, a few weeks before his 90th birthday.
+He died on August 4, 2017, at age 89.
 On August 9, at the St. Andrzej Bobola church in Warsaw, a funeral service took place in honor of the professor, led by father Andrzej Spławski.